-Year Ende
+Year Ended December 31

-Decen

 (millions of dollars) 2019 2018

 Propane distribution 448.6 384.6

 Realized losses on derivatives related to commodity risk management (19.9) (2.5)

 Propane distribution adjusted gross profit 428.7 382.1

 Other services 18.5 21.8

 Adjusted gross profit 447.2 403.9

 Propane distribution adjusted gross profit for the year ended December 31, 2019 was \$428.7 million, an increase of \$46.6 million, from the prior year primarily due to improved wholesale market fundamentals compared to the prior year and the contribution from UPE, partially offset by lower sales volumes in Western Canada.
 Total sales volumes were 2,505 million litres, an increase of 290 million litres, primarily due to higher wholesale volumes, partially offset by lower sales volumes in Western Canada.
 Average weather across Canada for 2019, as measured by degree days was 1% colder than the prior year and 4% colder than the five-year average.
 Residential sales volumes decreased by 3 million litres or 2% due to the impact of divestitures in 2018 related to the consent agreement registered by the Competition Bureau related to the Canwest acquisition.
-Commercial sales volumes decreased by 7 million litres or 2% due to the impact of Canwest Competition Bureau divestitures in 2018 and current economic conditions in Western Canada.
+Commercial sales volumes decreased by 7 million litres or 2% due to the impact of Canwest Competitions in Western Canada.
+Oilfield volumes decreased by 47 million litres or 20%, due to less drilling activity in Western Canada.
 Industrial volumes decreased by 5 million litres or 2% due to a reduction in propane consumption by mining customers.
 Motor fuels sales volumes decreased by 12 million litres or 7% from the prior year quarter due to competitive pressures, and the impact of current economic conditions in Western Canada.
-Wholesale propane volumes were 358 million litres or 39% higher compared to the prior year primarily due to the acquisition of UPE and was partially offset by lower wholesale butane sales volumes compared to the prior year.
+Wholesale propane volumes were 358 million litres or 39% higher compared to the prior year primarily due to the acquisition of UPE and were partially offset by lower wholesale butane sales volumes compared to the prior year.